eliranwong/wsl2/gui_tricks/windows_shortcuts.md

 Double-click the Windows shortcut file "Terminal (WSL)" to launch gnome-terminal with fixed gui environment.

 Please <b><a href="https://github.com/eliranwong/wsl2/blob/master/gui_tricks/terminal.md#remarks">the remarks HERE</a></b> for launching gnome-terminal via a Windows shortcut file.

+# Create a Windows shortcut without pengwin-setup

+1) Right-click an empty area within a folder in file explorer or desktop

+2) New > Shortcut

+3) Type the location of the item, for example.

+> pengwin.exe run "cd~; ~/bin/startmenu firefox"

+4) Give a name

+5) Right-click, select "Properties"

+6) Remove the string in "Run in"

+7) Run "Minimised"